walterfreeman/phy211/syllabus.md

 	- You will need to know how to compute the legs of a right triangle given knowledge of its hypotenuse and one of its angles
 	- You will need to know how to compute the angles of a right triangle and the length of its hypotenuse given the lengths of the legs
 - Calculus:
 	- You need to know the concepts of "derivative" (rate of change) and "integral" (cumulative effect / area under curve).
-If you are just now in Calculus I, don't worry; it is no accident that Newton developed both mechanics and calculus, and I will teach you what you need to know.
+If you are just now in Calculus I, don't worry; it is no accident that Newton developed both mechanics and calculus, and we will teach you what you need to know.
 You won't have to do any difficult derivatives or integrals.

 That's it.

 #### 5. This is your class, too

-As part of this philosophy of inquiry and questioning, I welcome your input.
-If there is some aspect of physics that inspires or fascinates you, please ask; if you have feedback for me that will help you enjoy the class more, then please let me know.
+As part of this philosophy of inquiry and questioning, we welcome your input.
+If there is some aspect of physics that inspires or fascinates you, please ask; if you have feedback for us that will help you enjoy the class more, then please let us know.

 ---